-Individual programs vary depending on the student's background, but are designed to provide students with an appropriate graduate education in pharmacology.
-At least $\star 6$ in graduate pharmacology courses are normally required, in addition to the preparation and defence of a thesis on an approved research topic.
+The minimum period of residence is two four-month terms of full-time attendance at the University of Alberta.
+Length of Program The time required to complete the MSc will vary with the individual candidate; however, a minimum of 24 months is normally required.
+205.56.3 The Degree of PhD Program Requirements Individual programs vary according to the student's background, but are designed to provide students with an appropriate graduate education in pharmacology.
+At least ★9 in graduate pharmacology courses are normally required, in addition to the preparation and defence of a thesis on an approved research topic No language other than English is required for the degree.